Dear Mr. Trump,

 9 November 2016

-Posted by Sami Jamil Jadallah on November 9, 2016, With 4354 Reads Filed under Government & Politics.
+Posted by Sami Jamil Jadallah on November 9, 2016, With 4359 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.